Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 AEON vs. Agility Digit

 Both are industrial-focused humanoid platforms with live enterprise pilot deployments.
 Agility Digit (~$250K, 16 DOF) is bipedal and purpose-built for warehouse logistics — it walks, climbs, and manipulates totes.
 AEON (34 DOF, wheeled) is optimized for factory-floor tasks requiring precision measurement, reality capture, and sensor fusion.
-Digit has a US manufacturing facility (RoboFab in Salem, Oregon); AEON is developed from Zurich with deployment in European factories.
-Digit has more production units in the field; AEON has a deeper sensor stack.
+Digit has a US manufacturing facility (RoboFab in Salem, Oregon); AEON is developed from Zurich with deployment across European factories.
+Digit has more production units in the field today; AEON has the 1,000-unit Schaeffler commitment through 2032.

 BotInfo Take: For US-based warehouse logistics, Digit's bipedal mobility and domestic supply chain give it the edge.
-For European industrial environments requiring precision measurement and digital twin creation, AEON's sensor heritage is unmatched.
+For European industrial environments requiring precision measurement and digital twin creation, AEON's sensor heritage and Schaeffler fleet commitment are unmatched.

 AEON vs. AGIBOT G2

 The closest architectural comparison — both are wheeled industrial humanoids with dual-arm manipulation.
 AGIBOT G2 (26 DOF, ~185 kg) focuses on sub-millimeter assembly precision and runs on NVIDIA Jetson Thor.
 AEON (34 DOF, 60 kg) is lighter and sensor-rich, designed for reality capture as well as manipulation.
 G2 has production-scale shipping and Chinese manufacturing cost advantages.
-AEON has Hexagon's $28B parent company resources and European automotive deployment credibility.
+AEON has Hexagon's $28B parent company resources, the 1,000-unit Schaeffler deal, and European automotive deployment credibility.

 BotInfo Take: G2 wins on production maturity and likely cost.
-AEON wins on sensor sophistication and digital twin workflow integration.
+AEON wins on sensor sophistication, digital twin workflow integration, and confirmed European fleet commitments.
 If your primary use case is precision assembly, evaluate both.
 If reality capture matters, AEON is in a class of its own.

 AEON vs. NEURA 4NE1

 Two European humanoids, both named NVIDIA GR00T ecosystem partners at GTC 2026.
 NEURA 4NE1 (170 cm, 70 kg, 41 DOF) is a bipedal humanoid with CE safety certification, targeting collaborative industrial environments.
 AEON (165 cm, 60 kg, 34 DOF) is wheeled with a deeper sensor suite.
 NEURA is backed by VC funding (~$164M); AEON is backed by Hexagon's $28B market cap.
-Both are at the pilot deployment stage.
+Both have Schaeffler partnerships — Schaeffler has announced large-scale humanoid commitments with multiple companies.

 BotInfo Take: For environments requiring stairs, uneven surfaces, or bipedal navigation, 4NE1's legs matter.
 For structured factory floors where sensor precision and digital twins are the priority, AEON's metrology heritage gives it a genuine edge.
-Both are early — track their BMW/enterprise deployments closely.
+Both are deploying — track their enterprise rollout progress closely.

 AEON vs. Figure 03

 Both have BMW Group connections.
-Figure 03 (170 cm, 60 kg, ~40+ DOF) has been piloting with BMW in the US since early 2025.
+Figure 03 (170 cm, 60 kg, ~40+ DOF) has been piloting with BMW in the US since early 2025 — BMW's Spartanburg Figure pilot moved 90,000 parts across 30,000+ X3 units built.
 AEON is deploying at BMW Leipzig in Germany.
-Figure is backed by $2.6B+ in funding (Microsoft, NVIDIA, OpenAI, Intel, Samsung) and uses OpenAI-powered conversational AI.
-AEON is backed by Hexagon AB's $28B balance sheet and focuses on sensor-driven industrial tasks rather than general-purpose humanoid capabilities.
+Figure is backed by $2.6B+ in funding and uses OpenAI-powered conversational AI.
+AEON is backed by Hexagon AB's $28B balance sheet and focuses on sensor-driven industrial tasks rather than general-purpose capabilities.

 BotInfo Take: Figure has broader ambitions and deeper AI partnerships.
 AEON has a more focused industrial thesis backed by decades of measurement technology expertise.
-BMW is effectively running a comparative evaluation by piloting both — watch which one scales at Leipzig.
+BMW is running both pilots — Figure in the US, AEON in Europe — effectively a head-to-head evaluation.
+Watch which one scales at Leipzig by year-end 2026.

 AEON vs. Unitree H2